learn-co-curriculum/fewpjs-oo-classes-working-in-collaboration/README.md

 Using Object Oriented JavaScript, we can encapsulate closely related data and behaviors.
-Using classes, properties, methods, getters and setters, we are able to finely tune how our data is accessed and modified.
-Since everything is wrapped up together, no matter where a class instance is needed, it behaves in the way we've defined.
+Using classes, properties, methods, getters and setters, we are able to finely tune how that data is accessed and modified.
+An instance of a class carries all its behaviors with it, _even if it happens to be called from within another class!_

-With that foundation, we're now going to look at what happens when we write multiple, related classes.
-Object Orientation is particularly effective when it comes to representing systems of interrelated things.
+In this lesson, we're going to look at one-way relationships between classes.

-In this lesson, we're going to look at some of the ways in which classes can interact and the benefits that class relationships can provide us.
+That is, one class using another classes data and/or behaviors.

 ## Recognize How Multiple Classes Can Share Data